Eden Festival of Action

 Nature immersion – Spending time in nature is proven to have healing properties.
 Get your walking shoes on and join a guided hike/walk in the beautiful Knysna forests.

-We also do – Yoga/stretching, mindfulness, morning dance-offs, upcycling, sustainability workshops and all sorts of fun!
+Other Activities – Yoga sessions, meditation, morning dance-offs, upcycling, sustainability workshops and all sorts of fun!

 The Garden Route in the Eden District has lots of natural beauty, fun and adventure to offer!
-You will have at least 1 full day off so you could try some of these activities:
+Here are some of the great activities you can check out on the Festival’s rest day:

 - Bridge Walk across the Bloukrans Bridge